lvirard/memory/README.md

 - develop an algorithm to handle a 1 user gameplay - a memory (with the image files already given) or another game of our choice

 I started the project by getting a frame for all my pages with html & CSS.
-Then I focused on the system with JS to register some users in the local storage ant to login.
+Then I focused on the system with JS to register some users in the local storage and to login.
-The third step was to develop a efficient game.
+The third step was to develop an efficient game.
-I finally manage to set up some criteria that the user can choose to play and increment them into my  game.
+I finally manage to set up some criterias that the user can choose to play and increment them into my game.

 In a week, I did not had the time to finish everything.
 (It was my second week of javascript!)

 TO DO :
-- security : encrypt the password for it to be hidden in the local storage
+- !Mandatory / security : encrypt the password for it to be hidden in the local storage
 - add a system to show the strongness of the password
-- secure the CSS and the responsivity of the game and the navbar
 - add a scoring system & display it.

-WARNING :
-- check the paths of the differents files on github.
+- remove the option of clicking on an image already found.